Fisheryu1234/hugo-academic-jmwebsite_Fisher/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-# - user_groups:
+#user_groups:
-# - Researchers
+#- Researchers
-# - Visitors
+#- Visitors
 ---

 Hi, welcome to my homepage!
 I am a doctoral candidate in economics at Rice University.
 My research fields are empirical industrial organization and applied microeconometrics.
 I will be available for interviews for the 2022-2023 job market.